codewithcats/tomorrow/README.md

 tomorrow
 ========

-A library help you test future(promise) things with ease.
+A JavaScript library help you test future(promise) things with ease.